 In 1926, when the school's debt was paid in full, Taft and Roberts began to think about what would come next.
 They decided on growth—a new, more suitable campus.
 The two made a "clean gift" of the school to 15 trustees in 1927; the trustees spearheaded a campaign to raise the funds (estimated at $2 million) needed to develop the campus.
 The first construction initiatives included the Martin Infirmary (now McIntosh) and a staff residence (now Congdon).
 By 1930, the Warren House had been torn down and replaced with Charles Phelps Taft Hall and Bingham Auditorium.
 The student body had grown to 323 boys, the faculty numbered 27.

-In 1936, after 46 years as headmaster, Horace Dutton Taft retired.
-Since his inauspicious start at Pelham Manor he had come to be regarded as one of the most revered headmasters in New England.
+In 1936, after 46 years as head of school, Horace Dutton Taft retired.
+Since his inauspicious start at Pelham Manor he had come to be regarded as one of the most revered head of schools in New England.

 Cruikshank's great legacy was the expansion of the curriculum and the increase in academic standards at Taft.
 While student enrollment stayed fairly steady at 345 boys between 1930 and 1960, the faculty grew by 50 percent, and the course selection by 200 percent, including the introduction of Advanced Placement courses.
 In 1961, Cruikshank hired a 20-year-old teacher named Lance Odden.
 Fresh out of Princeton, Odden began offering a course in Far Eastern history; Russian history and Asian studies courses soon followed.

 During the 1940s and early '50s the number of student clubs expanded as well, owing in part to wartime advances in technology and skills.
 Chemistry, navigation, radio, ski, and outing clubs were founded, while established clubs flourished, including the Triangular Cup debate competitions against arch-rivals Choate and Hotchkiss, as well as other New England Prep School teams.